Tauvic/robotframework-eventlogger/README.md

 * Why and when the alert is shown.
 * How long the alert remains visible.

 How to identify alerts: We have to find these elements in the html content.
-They appear dynamicly and live only for a limited time.
+Do we focus on element names (div, Alert), specific classes (alert-\*, toast-\*), aria-roles or a smart combination of all of these?
+They can also appear dynamicly and show only for a limited time and then disapear again.
 So it requires special attention.
-I will start with Angular and then add more frameworks later on.
+I will start with Angular because that is in my demo app and then add more frameworks later on.

-Angular:
+### Angular

 | Type             | Elements   |
 | ---------------- | ---------- |